 - Bake for 20 minutes, until the top is lightly browned and the fruit bubbling.

-- Serve immediately with ice cream.
+- Serve immediately with ice cream of coconut whipped cream.
 Enjoy!